 - A brief timeline of events related to the dog's sale and health problems.

-Step 4: Complete the Pet Seller Complaint form.
+Step 4: Complete the Puppy Buyer Complaint Form.
 This form enables the HSUS to keep track of problem sellers and ensures that we have as much information as possible to help us in our fight to stop puppy mills.
 It also allows us to help other puppy buyers and report chronic abusers to relevant agencies.
-This information is also compiled for reference and statistical purposes and will help us gather general information needed to advocate against puppy mills.
-You can also use this form to organize your case for possible further action.
+This information is compiled for reference and statistical purposes and will help us gather general information needed to advocate against puppy mills.
+You can also use our printable Pet Seller Complaint Form [PDF] to organize your case for possible further action.
 Please note that the HSUS is not a government or law enforcement agency and cannot guarantee action on every complaint.

 The HSUS opposes the auctioning off, selling or donation of live animals for use in charity fundraisers, lotteries, promotional distributions or other events.
 This includes fundraisers carried on in person, online, over the phone or through other media channels.